If you want to donate your body to medical science you must contact a university or include your wishes in your will.

 Bodies donated to medical science are used for:

-In Scotland, you can't ask for your body to be used only for research into a certain type of health issue or disease.
-It might be, but the university you choose can't ensure this.
+In Scotland, you cannot ask for your body to be used only for research into a certain type of health issue or disease.
+It might be, but the university you choose cannot ensure this.